Philosophy & Ethics

 The Limits of Personhood

-What is a person?
-What gives us identity over time?
-What is the relationship between individual, society and nature?
-This course is an in-depth study of these questions in modern thought.
-You will examine the influence of early modern theories of personal identity including those of Locke and Hume.
-You will also look at contemporary debates in the philosophy of mind, such as the relationship between mind and brain, artificial intelligence and the human/animal boundary.
-In the latter part of the course, we will assess how social norms shape personhood, focusing on the areas of gender, postcolonialism, race and our relationship to the natural world.
+Examine what defines a person and how identity persists over time.
+This module explores early modern theories of personal identity, including those of Locke and Hume, and contemporary debates in the philosophy of mind, such as the relationship between mind and brain, artificial intelligence, and the human/animal boundary.
+You will also consider how social norms shape personhood, focusing on gender, postcolonialism, race, and our relationship with the natural world.

 God after the Death of God: Modern and Contemporary Philosophy of Religion